-The Conceptual artist used a wide-ranging variety of materials to create his art such as postage stamps, ballpoint pens, and textiles to make world maps and graphical charts.
+The Conceptual artist used a wide-ranging variety of materials to create his art, such as postage stamps, ballpoint pens, and textiles to make world maps and graphical charts.
 For instance, in 1967, he created the Twelve Shapes Starting from 10 June 1967 in honor of the Israeli Six-Day War.
-This artwork depicted the political crises that were present in the conflict, through the use of maps.
+This artwork depicted the political crises that were present in the conflict through the use of maps.

 Other mixed media works

 Employing mathematics, logic and a touch of randomness, Boetti’s work allowed the enchanting qualities of maps, grids, postal system, lists and workday institutions, rather ordinary things, to shine through.
 His wide variety of artwork employing the use of familiar items and systems are a testament to this.
-Untitled – Victoria Boogie Woogie, was one such piece of art that was made from 42 framed collages of envelopes each of which bore seven Italian stamps with a range of rich color.
+Untitled – Victoria Boogie Woogie, was one such piece of art made from 42 framed collages of envelopes, each of which bore seven Italian stamps with a range of rich color.
 The result is a mix of color and elegance one would not particularly expect from envelopes and postage stamps.

 First trips to Afghanistan & Pakistan

-Boetti further incorporated the methodical arrangement of word and text in his work.
+Boetti further incorporated the methodical arrangement of words and text in his work.
 He is also known to have enjoyed collaborating with others such as the artisan embroiderers in Afghanistan and Pakistan for his Mappa3 series, and the Italian postal system to create Postal Dossier.
 Due to his love of using various materials, when he first visited Afghanistan in 1971, he adopted the local embroidery traditions as his artistic medium.
-Once he had the design in mind, Boetti would then give the precise instructions to embroiderers in Afghanistan and Pakistan to recreate drawings with silk thread on fabric.
+Once he had the design in mind, Boetti would give the precise instructions to embroiderers in Afghanistan and Pakistan to recreate drawings with silk thread on fabric.

 Persian, Farsi & Italian phrases